backstage/backstage/plugins/permission-node/api-report.md

 import { PermissionCriteria } from '@backstage/plugin-permission-common';
 import { Router } from 'express';

-// Warning: (ae-missing-release-tag) "AllowAllPermissionPolicy" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export class AllowAllPermissionPolicy implements PermissionPolicy {
-  // (undocumented)
-  handle(
-    _request: PolicyAuthorizeRequest,
-    _user?: BackstageIdentity,
-  ): Promise<PolicyResult>;
-}

 // Warning: (ae-missing-release-tag) "ApplyConditionsRequest" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)